-.FileFunction value Usage Heatsinkmask, (Top Bot) [,<index>]</index> See Soldermask for the usage of <index>.</index> Peelablemask, (Top Bot) [,<index>]</index> See Soldermask for the usage of <index>.</index> Silvermask, (Top Bot)[,<index>]</index> See Soldermask for the usage of <index>.</index> Tinmask,(Top Bot)[, <index>]</index> See Soldermask for the usage of <index>.</index> Depthrout, (Top Bot) Area that must be routed to a given depth rather than going through the whole board.
+Silvermask, (Top Bot)[,<index>]</index> See Soldermask for the usage of <index>.</index> Tinmask, (Top Bot) [, <index>]</index> See Soldermask for the usage of <index>.</index> Depthrout, (Top Bot) Area that must be routed to a given depth rather than going through the whole board.
 Vcut[,(Top Bot)] Contains the lines that must be v-cut.
-(V- cutting is also called scoring.)
+(V-cutting is also called scoring.)
 If the optional attachment (Top Bot) is not present the scoring lines are identical on top and bottom - this is the normal case.
-In the exceptional case scoring is different on top and bottom two files must be supplied, one with Viafill Top and the other with Bot.
-Contains the via's that must be filled.
+In the exceptional case scoring is different on top and bottom two files must be supplied, one with Top and the other with Bot.
+Viafill Contains the via's that must be filled.
 It is however recommended to specify the filled via's with the optional field in the .AperFunction ViaDrill.
-Drawing files Drillmap A drawing with the locations of the drilled holes.
+Pads, (Top Bot) A file containing only the pads (SMD, BGA, component,).
+Not needed in a fabrication data set.
+OtherDrawing, < mandatory field> Any other drawing than the five ones above.
+The mandatory field describes its topic.
+Drawi ng layers .FileFunction value Usage Drillmap A drawing with the locations of the drilled holes.
 It often also contains the hole sizes, tolerances and plated/non-plated info.
-FabricationDrawing A auxiliary drawing with additional information for the fabrication of the bare PCB: the location of holes and slots, the board outline, sizes and tolerances, layer stack, material, finish choice, etc. Vcutmap A drawing with v-cut or scoring information.
-AssemblyDrawing,(Top Bot) An auxiliary drawing with the locations and reference designators of the components.
+FabricationDrawing A auxiliary drawing with additional information for the fabrication of the bare PCB: the location of holes and slots, the board outline, sizes and tolerances, layer stack, material, finish, etc. Vcutmap A drawing with v-cut or scoring information.
+AssemblyDrawing, (Top Bot) An auxiliary drawing with the locations and reference designators of the components.
 It is mainly used in PCB assembly.
 ArrayDrawing A drawing of the array (biscuit, assembly panel, shipment panel, customer panel).
-OtherDrawing, <mandatory field=""></mandatory> Any other drawing than the five ones above.
-The mandatory field informally describes its topic.